andyl/BAMRU-Private/notes/devlog.md

 # 2018-04-01

+NOTES: 1.9.3_net-ssh incompatible with Ubuntu 16.04
+- instead use Ubuntu 14.04
+- which only supports postgres 9.3...

 - [x] copy backups to dev machine
 - [x] load backup data
 - [x] get server working
 - [x] all specs pass
+- [x] destroy and reprovision bamru.info and dev.bamru.info
+- [x] create namecheap account for bmrdev
+- [x] create linode account for bmrdev

 # TBD

-- [ ] fix net-ssh / SSH incompatibility
+- [ ] get BAMRU CC for namecheap

-- [ ] replace upstart with systemd script for bnet
+- [ ] get BAMRU CC for linode
-- [ ] replace upstart with systemd script for faye
+- [ ] get BAMRU CC for plivo

+- [ ] transfer Linode VMs to a new BAMRU account
+- [ ] transfer BAMRU.info and BAMRU.net to a new BAMRU registrar account

 - [ ] deploy to the new machine from ting
 - [ ] deploy to the new machine from dev.bamru.info